rxcle/rxindi-support/help.md

 The `ROWREPEAT` statement starts an implicit _Block_ on the entire row, which cannot be terminated explicitly, meaning that `ELSE` and `END` are _not_ supported for the `ROWREPEAT` itself (they are supported for any child statement on the row).
 For context changing result types (Element, Attribute and Text), the context is changed for all statements on the same table row as the `ROWREPEAT` statement.

 If the collection has no items or the number is equal to or less than `0` then the row on which the statement is defined is removed.
 The statement must always be the first statement in the first cell of a table row and a table row can contain only one `ROWREPEAT` statement.
-Tt is valid to have multiple rows in the same table with `ROWREPEAT` statements though.
+It is valid to have multiple rows in the same table with `ROWREPEAT` statements though.

 The behavior of `ROWREPEAT` in terms of how the path result is interpreted, as well as the set of special attributes (e.g. `@rxc-index`) that are available is identical to that of `LOOP`.
 Please refer to its documentation section on this.